mcinteerj/mongodb-graphql-lab/docs/02-mongodb-stitch-graphql.md

 The queries you are running are available over the internet at the GraphQL Endpoint at the top of the page.

 ---
-**Congratulations** - you've created your first GraphQL endpoint on MongoDB Stitch!
+**Congratulations** - you've created your first GraphQL endpoint on MongoDB Realm!

 As an optional step, if you were interested, you could use an API client like [Postman](https://www.postman.com/product/api-client) or [Insomnia](https://insomnia.rest/) to hit the same endpoints or of course call them directly from an application your building.
-Just make sure to retrieve an access token first - see our docs [here](https://docs.mongodb.com/stitch/graphql/authenticate-graphql-requests/#get-a-client-api-access-token) for more details.
+Just make sure to retrieve an access token first - see our docs [here](https://docs.mongodb.com/realm/reference/authenticate-http-client-requests#get-a-client-api-access-token) for more details.

 Return back to the [home page](../readme.md) to proceed to the next step.